Using BitFaster Alerts

 For the sake of clarity, you can see the screenshots below which show the table structures within the BCSC database.
 Any of these fields in the 3 tables can be used for personalization (create a JOIN if required).

 We are assuming that you already have an SMS Gateway defined.
-You can use any SMS Gateway as long as it supports HTTP/S protocol.
+You can use any SMS Gateway that supports HTTP/S Protocol/API.
 For more details on how to use the SMS Gateway, please refer to BitFaster Help files.

 In the Data Source tab, you have to select the Connection String name (created in Step 1) and enter a "Select" SQL statement which will query the database and extract records.
 The SQL statement we will be using is: